Letters from Lodi

 The globally focused Drinks Market Analysis of IWSR puts it this way, in their recent article entitled Premiumisation boost predicted for global wine: "Although wine volumes are decreasing, value is predicted to continue to grow."

 The IWSR’s research shows that consumers around the world drank 700 million fewer bottles of wine (still, sparkling, fortified, light aperitifs, and other wines) over the past year (2022).
 They estimate that there has been a 1.6% drop in global consumption, representing "the biggest fall for quarter of a century."
 However, the ongoing, increasing trend of consumers determined to "trade up" has "pushed the value of the market up by more than 1.2%."

 This trend can be gleaned locally, in the California wine market, as much as globally: Consumers are drinking less wine, but they are spending more.
 This "premiumization," as local wineries well know, has been going on for at least the past five years.
 Napa Valley wineries, for instance, can continue to expect to successfully sell their $100 Cabernet Sauvignons, the same way that Lodi wineries are finding it easier to sell $18 to $28 Zinfandels than they could their $12 Zinfandels just ten years ago.
-It's called, give the customers what they want.
+It's called, giving the customers what they want.
 If consumers wants to spend a little more for a bottle of wine than they did five or ten years ago, no one is going to stop them.

 "The industry," predicts ISWR, "will need to harness all tools at its disposal to maintain the premiumization process in the years ahead.
 With downward pressures on consumption, the future prosperity of the wine category will be tied to the category’s ability to encourage consumers to continue to upgrade to higher-priced wine segments.
 The added value will compensate for the expected contraction in volume."